You're using recipes wrong

 In other words, most recipes invite us to think of cooking projects in terms of discrete meals: a pork roast that feeds six, a veggie pasta for four.
 But as Liaw notes, "No cuisine in the world could ever have been created in discrete packages."
 A standard Japanese meal, for example, rests on three elements: soup, rice and pickles.
 "To make that from scratch three times a day would be impossible, but with good kitchen craft it’s possible to eat a full meal every time with a minimum of effort," he writes.

 But here in the United States, the single-meal recipe reigns supreme: in cookbooks, on food websites, and in the food section of newspapers.
-When you exit work and remember the empty fridge at home, the prospect of cooking dinner in that style can be daunting: You have to settle on a recipe, hit the grocery store, spend at least 30 minutes cooking, and other 20-30 minutes cleaning.
-Meal kit services like Blue Apron take away the burden of choosing a recipe and shopping for it; but they still keep you on the one-dinner-at-a-time treadmill.
-Considering the ever-increasing burdens of work and the demands of family life, it's no wonder that we're spending more and more of our food dollars on meals prepared outside the home.
+When you exit work and remember the empty fridge at home, the prospect of cooking dinner in that style can be daunting: You have to settle on a recipe, hit the grocery store, spend at least 30 minutes cooking, and other 20 to 30 minutes cleaning.
+Meal-kit services like Blue Apron remove the burdens of choosing a recipe and shopping for it; but they still keep you on the one-dinner-at-a-time treadmill.
+Considering the ever-increasing demands of work and the demands of family life, it's no wonder that we're spending more and more of our food dollars on meals prepared outside the home.

 But imagine another, more long-viewed style of cooking.
-Say on Sunday, you cooked a pot of beans, a roasted a whole chicken (tip: butterfly it), and whipped up a simple vinaigrette as a salad dressing and marinade.
+Say on Sunday, you cooked a pot of beans, roasted a whole chicken (tip: butterfly it), and whipped up a simple vinaigrette as a salad dressing and marinade.
 Monday's dinner could be a quick chicken-bean soup; Tuesday could be taco night; Wednesday, these elements could be incorporated along with some quick-sautéd vegetables into a pasta; and so on.
 If you have nice condiments around—say, sauerkraut, or (my longtime obsession) dead-simple homemade salsa macha—these fast-assembled meals are all the more satisfying.

 This mode of cooking is also thrifty: Whole chickens are much cheaper than parts, and the leftover carcass can be transformed into next week's stock.
 And a pot of homemade beans costs significantly less than canned beans (which are themselves a worthy component of a quick meal).
 No bottled salad dressing can match the flavor and price of a homemade one, which lasts in the fridge for at least a week.
 Under such a regime, restaurants and takeout can be utilized sparingly, to satisfy cravings for dishes you can't cook at home, not as an expensive crutch.